-Singer Distinguished Professor of Environmental Sciences and Engineering, UNC-CH
+Singer Distinguished Professor of Environmental Sciences and Engineering, UNC

 CGS Faculty Research Director